yorkulibraries/docker-rails/README.md

 # Purpose

-These templates help to quickly setup a Rails app or build new app using containers instead of setting up Rais environment on your desktop.
+These templates help to quickly setup a Rails app or build new app using containers instead of setting up Rails environment on your desktop.

 # Getting started
 Build starter containers.